christine-gk416/poems-around-galway/README.md

 - Internal links were updated to remove the url slug so they would work on the live site.
 For example /index.html became index.html
 - Updated some images to use the relative path to the image
 - Chrome had a white space on the far right side of the Homepage.
 I used [this CSS](https://www.weblimitless.com/stop-website-showing-white-space-right-side/) to fix it
+- Text links in the footer that went to Facebook and Instagram didn't have https://www. in the file path, so the links had to be edited to work on the live site

 The live site can now be accessed at this link: https://christine-gk416.github.io/poems-around-galway/